Best TV series to watch on Netflix right now (August 2020)

 From original series like The Crown and Stranger Things to classics such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.

-It’s no secret that Netflix has a vast wealth of TV series on its platform – both original shows and favourites from the archives – and that list is only expanding, with the platform continuing to add new titles even as the coronavirus pandemic wages on.
+It’s no secret that Netflix has a huge catalogue of TV series on its platform – both original shows and favourites from the archives – and that list is only expanding, with the platform continuing to add new titles even as the coronavirus pandemic wages on.

-And with 2020 having seen far more people staying at home than usual we all have Netflix to thank – the average number of hours spent watching streaming services has soared this year, and so a range of new programmes has come all but a necessity.
+And with 2020 having seen far more people staying at home than usual we all have Netflix to thank – the average number of hours spent watching streaming services has soared this year, and so an offering of new programmes has come all but a necessity.

 Of course, there is only one problem: there are so many excellent series on the streamer that for some viewers the choice can be overwhelming – and so to help out we’ve provided our guide to the best telly Netflix has to offer.

-The streamer has seen a variety of shows join its selection these past few months, from BBC Two sitcom Motherland and new episodes of intergalactic cartoon Rick and Morty to its hit Unsolved Mysteries reboot and The Umbrella Academy series two.
+The streamer has seen a variety of shows join its selection these past few months, from BBC Two drama The Fall and new episodes of intergalactic cartoon Rick and Morty to its hit Unsolved Mysteries reboot and The Umbrella Academy series two.

 When it comes to pre-existing content, there’s still a number of classics that are worth a re-visit such as Friends, Sherlock and Spaced, while newer comedies such as After Life and Never Have I Ever are great if you’re looking for a lighter watch.